 National Skills Coalition is governed by a Board of Directors drawn from the ranks of business, labor, community colleges, community-based organizations, and the public workforce system.

-More than 3,200 members, representing more than 1,400 organizations in over 43 states, comprise the broad-based membership of National Skills Coalition.
+More than 28,000 members, representing organizations in 50 states, comprise the broad-based membership of National Skills Coalition.